-A larger version of these platforms is the patrol boat Mk VI RV next generation, which is part of fleet U.S. Navy Expeditionary Force Command, its delivery began in 2014.
-The task of the 26-meter-long vessel is to provide combat commanders with the possibility of patrolling shallow coastal zones.
-Two diesel engines and water cannons are installed on the boat, at full load, they allow to reach speeds of more than 30 knots.
+The larger version of these platforms is the next-generation Mk VI RV patrol boat, which is part of the US Navy Expeditionary Force Support Fleet, which began deliveries in 2014.
+The mission of the 26-meter long vessel is to provide combat commanders with the ability to patrol shallow coastal areas.
+The boat is equipped with two diesel engines and water cannons, which, when fully loaded, allow a speed of over 30 knots.

 The Brunswick Group, one of the most successful suppliers of light river patrol vessels in recent years, has sold its boats to many countries.
 Starting from the Boston Whaler GUARDIAN (4,6-8,2 meters, with a choice of engines, support arms, seats) and larger boats of the JUSTICE series (several options, 6,1-11,3 meters) to high-speed boats IMPACT RIB, D-COLLAR and SENTRY with aluminum cases.